S-ABHISHEK-1905/Word-count/README.md

 Using split() function to split the words in the txt file and count it.

 ## Step 4:
-Save the python program using .py extention.
+Save the python program using .py extension.

 ## Step 5:
 Run the python program in terminal to get the output.